MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/connect-go.md

 1. Make a folder for your project, such as `mkdir  %USERPROFILE%\go\src\postgresqlgo`.
 1. Change directory into the project folder, such as `cd %USERPROFILE%\go\src\postgresqlgo`.
 1. Set the environment variable for GOPATH to point to the source code directory. `set GOPATH=%USERPROFILE%\go`.
 1. Run [go mod init](https://go.dev/ref/mod#go-mod-init) to create a module in the current directory.
-For example: `go mod init mysqlgo`.
+For example: `go mod init postgresqlgo`.
     - The `<module_path>` parameter is generally a location in a GitHub repo - such as `github.com/<your_github_account_name>/<directory>`.
     - When you're creating a command-line app as a test and won't publish the app, the `<module_path>` doesn't need to refer to an actual location.
-For example, `mqsqlgo`.
+For example, `postgresqlgo`.
 1. Install the [Pure Go Postgres driver (pq)](https://github.com/lib/pq) by running the `go get github.com/lib/pq` command.

    In summary, install Go, then run these commands in the command prompt: